 31.8 x 40.4 cm ⏐ 12.5 x 15.9 in (300dpi)

 MEHAU KULYK / SCIENCE PHOTO LIBRARY MEHAU KULYK / SCIENCE PHOTO LIBRARY

 Spinal nerves.
 Computer-enhanced historical illustration of the human spinal cord and spinal nerves.
-Red and blue blood vessels & red muscles of the back & the upper arms can be seen.
-The spinal cord is a mass of yellow nerve fibres running from top to bottom of image.
+Orange & blue blood vessels & orange muscles of the back & the upper arms can be seen.
+The spinal cord is a mass of green nerve fibres running from top to bottom of image.
 The spinal cord and brain make up the central nervous system (CNS).
 A set of 31 spinal nerves are seen emerging in two rows at either side of the spinal cord.
 The lowest 9 nerves supply the legs and form a spray known as the cauda equina.
 Spinal nerves carry motor and sensory information between the body and CNS.
 Illustration by the celebrated Italian anatomist Paolo Mascagni (1755-1815).